KeithIMyers/chromiumos-docs/cros_vm.md

-Find a waterfall bot of interest, such as [amd64-generic-tot-chromium-pfq-informational], which is a FYI bot that builds TOT Chrome with TOT Chrome OS, or [amd64-generic-chromium-pfq], which is an internal PFQ builder.
+Find a waterfall bot of interest, such as [amd64-generic-tot-chromium-pfq-informational], which is a FYI bot that builds ToT Chrome with ToT Chrome OS, or [amd64-generic-chromium-pfq], which is an internal PFQ builder.
 Pick a build, click on artifacts, and download `chromiumos_qemu_image.tar.xz` to `~/Downloads/`